zerosonesfun/wordpress-frontend-loader/README.md

 ## But, the spinner shows too much!

 There are two sections at the beginning of the js file where you can add element selectors so that either clicks and/or Ajax related to those elements do not trigger the spinner.

+## To do
+- Add settings page so that the user can enter what to ignore there versus is directly within the JS file
+- Add other WordPress requirements such as the readme.txt
+- Adjust to ensure approval for WordPress repository